 So many of us, whether we realize it or not, are caregivers.

-Approximately 40 million Americans provide unpaid care to adults with disabilities—the majority of whom also juggle a job, and other responsibilities, such as children or pets.
+Approximately 40 million Americans provide unpaid care to older adults and adults with disabilities—the majority of whom also juggle a job, and other responsibilities, such as children or pets.

 Find five ways to seek respite while caregiving for an older adult.